jeroenbellen/blog-manage-and-reload-spring-properties/README.md

 # Manage and reload Spring application properties on the fly

-By now everybody is aware that configurable application properties should live outside your packaged application.
-We don't want to release a new version of our application/service, just to change a config file.
-Furthermore we want that the production artifact is identical to the artifact in development, test, etc.
+By now, everybody is aware that configurable application properties should reside outside your artifact (war,jar,ear).
+We don't want to release a new version of your application/service, just to change a config file.
+Furthermore we want the production artifact, to be identical to the artifact of development, test, etc.

-Luckily there are many ways to externalise your configuration, Spring Boot even supports this logic out of the box.
+Luckily there are many options to externalise your configuration, Spring Boot even supports this logic out of the box.
 The majority of those solutions require a restart of your application/service, but today i'll demonstrate how to omit this restriction.

 First let me show you a way how to externalise your application properties and manage them from git.
-Git makes sense because it keeps track of any changes.
+Git makes sense, because it keeps track of any changes.
 You can actually see who changed what at any given point in time!

 To do this we create a (micro) service.
+Let's call it the config-service.

-Add the following dependencies to your maven project.
+Add the following dependencies to your config-service.

 ```xml
     <dependencies>